plandes/rbak/README.md

 Run the backup

 Options:
-  -d, --dryrun  dry run to not actually connect, but act like it -h, --help    show this help message and exit
+  -d, --dryrun   dry run to not actually connect, but act like it -s, --sources  override the sources property in the config -h, --help     show this help message and exit

 Usage: rbak mount [additional options]